lgalke/al-folio/_posts/2019-07-11-the-lottery-ticket-hypothesis.md

 * Highly over-parametrized nets generalize better, which might be explained by exponentially more possible sub-networks to form winning tickets.
 * The LTH merely claims that such sub-networks exist.
 To benefit from this knowledge, one needs to find the winning tickets already during training.
+* What can we learn from the LTH about initialization?

 ## References